 Simple English definitions for legal terms

-Read a random definition: multilevel-distribution program
+Read a random definition: directory provision

 The Panduit test is a way to measure the profits lost by a patent owner due to infringement.
 To prove this, the patent owner must show that there was a demand for their product, they had the ability to make and sell it, there were no other options available, and how much money they lost.
 This test was established in the case of Panduit Corp. v.
 Stahlin Bros.
 Fibre Works, Inc. in 1978.